Introduction

 Asking questions to get clarification about documentation requirements

 If families are not sure if the documentation the student currently has contains what is required, the student should call the disability services office at the school the student will attend.
-If the person who answers the phone does not know how to answer their questions (it may be a student worker), they should ask to speak to the director or anyone who can tell them whether the documentation the student has meets the requirements.
+If the person who answers the phone does not know how to answer their questions (it may be a student worker), the student should ask to speak to the director or anyone who can tell them whether the documentation the student has meets the requirements.

-If your student’s documentation doesn’t meet the college’s requirements
+What students should do if their documentation doesn’t meet the college’s requirements

 Most students’ documentation will be accepted by their college.
 Even if it doesn’t seem to meet the requirements, students should submit it anyway; the college may show flexibility.
 If the college does not accept the documentation, students should ask for temporary accommodations until they can get the testing done and get a report.